abgeschiedenheit/abgeschiedenheit.github.io/pages/about.md

 	</figcaption>
 </figure>

-By profession, interested in sensible web design and development.
-By calling, interested in philosophy, theology, and literature.
+By profession, interested in sensible web development.
+By calling, interested in philosophy and literature.

 > Every word was once a poem.
 Every new relation is a new word.
 (Ralph Waldo Emerson, "The Poet")